 The Transylvanian environment made these hounds tough and brave dogs.
-They are undemanding and adaptable, as opposed to other herding dogs they are fairly quiet, they don’t bark unnecessarily.
+They are undemanding and adaptable, as opposed to other herding dog breeds they are fairly quiet, they don’t bark unnecessarily.

 Their playful and children-loving characteristics make them the ideal family favourite, without the need of pampering.
 They are reserved and distrusting of strangers, but very attached to their owners.
 They have a calm personality, due to their quick learning ability, they can be kept in both a house or a garden.

 Based on their bravery and loyalty, they are great guard dogs.
 But you can never forget that the Transylvanian hound is a hunting dog first, who find it hard to fight their built-in instincts.

 Walking them without a lead can only be done with the utmost caution, as one animal popping-up is enough and our dog will run straight after it and it might never return.
 This is why it’s so important to train Transylvanian hounds well, walk them and play with them a lot to satisfy their need for activity completely.

 The transylvanian hound’s appearance